talisma-cassoma/blog.talisma-manuel/src/content/blog/post1.md

 Here’s a breakdown of their **machine learning stack**:

-- **PyTorch**: They develop their custom models using PyTorch (which is a great choice YOLOv5 was also built using PyTorch! spoiler alert: i'll be using this architecture for tests).
+- **PyTorch**: They develop their custom models using PyTorch (which is a great choice YOLOv5 was also built using PyTorch ! spoiler alert: i'll be using this architecture for tests).
 - **Weights & Biases (W&B)**: For experiment tracking, monitoring, and collaboration.
-- **ONNX & TensorRT**: For model optimization and deployment on edge devices.
+- **ONNX & TensorRT**: For model optimization and deployment on edge devices(the NVIDIA Jetson AGX Xavier).

 I got so excited reading about their system that I **rebuilt their ML stack** in a project!
 Check out my repo **[here](https://github.com/talisma-cassoma/Rebuilding-ML-Stack)**.